-- However, more eco friendly options like natural rubber, jute, natural fibre and natural cotton ones are available on amazon <click on the link will take you to the product on amazon page> or check your nearest eco friendly stores.
+- However, more eco friendly options like natural rubber, jute, natural fibre and natural cotton ones are available on online or check your nearest eco friendly stores.
 Do opt for them.

 In all the āsanas breathing should be done through the nostrils👃only and not through the mouth 👄.
 Follow the instructions of yoga teacher regarding breathing technique during various āsanas as this plays a vital role in Yoga.

 Who can practise Āsanas:

 Any healthy individual 👫 👨👩👧👦 👵👴 can practise āsanas.
 The right method of doing āsanas brings lightness and an exhilarating feeling in the body as well as in the mind and a feeling of oneness of body, mind and soul!

 - People with ailments: They needs to practise only certain āsanas and need to avoid few, which will be informed by the yoga teacher.
 Contraindications or limitations for the āsanas will be mentioned during the practise.
 Yoga therapy has been scientifically proven to relieve or cure many psychosomatic ailments!

 - Kids 👧👦: Yoga is a gift to humanity, and should be started early in life so that the practitioner can reap lifelong benefits of this ancient practice.
 Simple asanas can be started at a every early age, however after 5yrs one can practise āsanas instructed by the instructor.
 Immense benefits both at physical and mental levels <to list a few – increase in height, stamina, memory & recollection, prevents and controls phycosomatic ailments, nasal blocks & allergies, asthmatic problems…> can be observed within few months of regular practice.